|SSM Cardinal Glennon Children's Medical Center|

-Though it may seem like harmless fun, sledding injuries send tens of thousands of kids to hospital emergency rooms each year.
-More than half of all sledding injuries are head injuries, which can be very serious and even deadly.
-Statistics also show that sledders are more likely to be injured in collisions than skiers or snowboarders.
+Though it may seem like harmless fun, sledding injuries send thousands of kids and teens to hospital emergency rooms each year.
+Head injuries, which can be very serious and even deadly, are the most common sledding injuries seen in emergency rooms.
+Sledders are most likely to be injured in collisions with objects or people.

 Choose the Right Sledding Hill

 When hills get coated with snow, they may all look like great locations for sledding, but be very careful when choosing a location for your kids to sled.
 Not all hills are safe.